ansible/ansible-documentation/docs/docsite/rst/galaxy/dev_guide.rst

 You can create an integration or connection between a role in Galaxy and `Travis <https://travis-ci.org>`_.
 Once the connection is established, a build in Travis will automatically trigger an import in Galaxy, updating the search index with the latest information about the role.

-You create the integration using the ``setup`` command, but before an integration can be created, you must first authenticate using the ``login`` command; you will also need an account in Travis, and your Travis token.
+You create the integration using the ``setup`` command with your API token.
+You will also need an account in Travis, and your Travis token.
 Once you're ready, use the following command to create the integration:

 .. code-block:: bash

-  $ ansible-galaxy setup travis github_user github_repo xxx-travis-token-xxx
+  $ ansible-galaxy role setup travis github_user github_repo xxx-travis-token-xxx

 The setup command requires your Travis token, however the token is not stored in Galaxy.
 It is used along with the GitHub username and repo to create a hash as described in `the Travis documentation <https://docs.travis-ci.com/user/notifications/>`_.
 The hash is stored in Galaxy and used to verify notifications received from Travis.